-Ted Reed’s Progressive Steps to Syncopation is a great resource to study different things on drums: stickings, linear phrasing, coordination, independence, and music styles (jazz, latin, rock, shuffle, funk).
+Ted Reed’s Progressive Steps to Syncopation is a great resource to study different aspects of drums: stickings, linear phrasing, coordination, independence, and music styles.
 There are many interpretations and the possibilities are endless.
 Playing Afro-Cuban 6/8 moving the left hand around the drums to create syncopated rhythms is very interesting to develop your coordination and independence.

 Before you begin working on this application, it is assumed that you have had at least some basic exposure to Afro-Cuban 6/8.
 I recommend the book Afro-Cuban Rhythms for Drumset by Frank Malabe and Bob Weiner.